Elizabeth Kemp: Early life and education

 Kemp showed talent as a child painter from age 13–16, and graduated from high school with a special award for creative achievement.
 At 16 she applied to the Rhode Island School of Design, but was told to wait a year.

-She instead went to New York City and studied at The Art Students League and American Academy of Dramatic Arts, but dropped out shortly afterward.
+She studied at the American Academy of Dramatic Arts and the Actors Studio in New York City, under Lee Strasberg.

 Career

+Acting career

 Kemp was in the original cast of The Best Little Whorehouse in Texas, which began at the off-Broadway The Actors Studio before moving to Broadway, where it became a long-running hit.
 Her mentor, Elia Kazan, took Tennessee Williams to see Kemp in the show, when Williams was looking for an actress to play Baby Doll in the world premiere of one of his last plays, Tiger Tail.
 After the performance, Williams gave her the part, and she worked closely with him in developing the role.
 In 1978, she appeared on Broadway in a minor part in Once in a Lifetime.

+She made her television debut in the series Love of Life in 1973.

 In 1980, Kemp made her feature film debut in the horror film He Knows You're Alone, opposite Caitlin O'Heaney and Tom Hanks.

+Directing

-She received the GLAAD Award for her work on L.A.
-Law (1986).
-As a director, Kemp was responsible for many productions at The Actors Studio including The Glass Menagerie, The Beauty Queen of Leenane, and the world premier of Edward Allan Baker's Free Gift Inside.
-Internationally, Kemp directed The Stronger and Homesick at Strindbergs Original Intima Theater in Stockholm, and Dreamstories at The Claude LeLouche Theatre Cine 13 in Paris and La Spazia Teatro in Rome.
-She became a Lifetime Member of The Actors Studio in 1975.
+As a stage director, Kemp was responsible for many productions at The Actors Studio, including The Glass Menagerie, The Beauty Queen of Leenane, and the world premiere of Edward Allan Baker's Free Gift Inside.
+Internationally, Kemp directed The Stronger and Homesick at Strindberg's Intimate Theater in Stockholm, and Dreamstories at The Claude LeLouch Theatre Cine 13 in Paris and La Spazia Teatro in Rome.

+Teaching

-After appearing on several television series, including L.A.
-Law, in the mid-1990s, Kemp left Los Angeles and returned to New York City, where she worked odd jobs, including waiting tables at a restaurant.
+Kemp left Los Angeles and returned to New York City, where she worked odd jobs, including waiting tables at a restaurant.
 Soon after, she began teaching acting at the Strasberg Institute, then became a member of the Acting Faculty—and later, chair— of The Actors Studio Drama School at Pace University.

 At the Actors Studio Drama School, Kemp was a mentor to student actors like Bradley Cooper and Poorna Jagannathan.
-She worked across the country at The California Actors Theatre in San Francisco, Alliance Theatre in Atlanta, Folger Theatre in Washington, D.C., Center Stage in Baltimore and Walnut Street Theatre in Philadelphia.
+She worked across the country at The California Actors Theatre in San Francisco, Alliance Theatre in Atlanta, Folger Theatre in Washington, D.C., Center Stage in Baltimore, and Walnut Street Theatre in Philadelphia.

 She was also an artistic associate and tutor at 16th Street Actors Studio in Melbourne, Australia.